syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-form-fields.md

 ---
 # Working with Form Fields

-You can create template document with form fields such as Text, Checkbox and Drop-Down.
+You can create a template document with form fields such as Text, Checkbox, and Drop-Down.
 You can also open an existing template document and fill the form fields with the specified data.

-The following are the types of form field in the Word document
+The following are the types of form fields in a Word document:

 * Checkbox – represented by an instance of WCheckBox
 * Drop-down – represented by an instance of WDropDownFormField